briansunter/graph/site/src/content/logseq/gpt3-chinese-language-tutor.md

 ```
-Student: What should I k about chinese internet culture?
+Student: What should I know about chinese internet culture?
 Teacher:
 ```

-There are a few things to k about Chinese internet culture.
+There are a few things to know about Chinese internet culture.
 The most popular social networking site in China is QQ, which has over 800 million active users.
 China also has the largest online population in the world, with over 650 million internet users.

 `Student: How many active users does twitter have?`